mongodb/mongo-python-driver/doc/faq.rst

 How do I use Kerberos authentication with PyMongo?
 --------------------------------------------------

-GSSAPI (Kerberos) authentication is available in the subscriber addition of MongoDB, version 2.4 and newer.
+GSSAPI (Kerberos) authentication is available in the subscriber edition of MongoDB, version 2.4 and newer.
 To authenticate using GSSAPI you must first install the python `kerberos module`_ using easy_install or pip.
 Make sure you run kinit before using the following authentication methods::